tra-versed/Cyclistic-Bikeshare-Analysis/README.md

    GROUP BY hour_started, member_casual
    ORDER BY hour_started, member_casual
    ```
+   Since the `EXTRACT()` function returned hourly values as integers, `TIME()` was used as the outer function to return the hours as times, as this format worked best for inputtnig the data into Tableau

-The queried data was then transferred to Tableau for visualization.
+With all metrics queried, the resulting tables were saved and transferred to Tableau for visualization.

 ## Conclusions
 1. As seen below, the majority of Cyclistic bike trips in 2023 were done by members, with casual riders represented in 35% of the trips.
 This is important to consider for each of the following visualizations, as the quantity of member trips significantly outnumbered that of casual trips.